Skip to content

 Use emoji shortcodes or paste unicode characters in markdown.
 Platform support and the emoji shortcode cheat sheet.

-The quick answer: Paste the emoji character directly (😄) — it works everywhere.
-Or use shortcodes like :smile: on platforms that support them.
+The quick answer: Paste the emoji character directly — 😄 🚀 ✅ — it works everywhere.
+Use shortcodes like :smile: only on platforms that support them (GitHub, Discord, Slack).

 Finding Emoji Shortcodes